 Set up Apple Wallet certificates

-Create an Apple Pass Type Certificate in Apple Developer and upload it to your Airship wallet project.
+Create an Apple Pass Type ID certificate and upload it to your Airship wallet project.

 View as Markdown